t-monaco/toogl-jira_msc/README.md

 There are some steps you need to follow in order to successfully upload your data your JIRA.
 * Your time tracks on TOGGL **must** start with the JIRA ticket number.
 A regex will look the ticket number on the time track's description and split the result.
 The found number will be your issue_id and the rest will be uploaded as description.

 Additionally, this script was created in order to be executed (manually) EOD.
-It means, that by default will upload your working hours of the day.
+It means, that by default will upload your working hours of the current day.
 ## Set up
 1. Install requirements.txt packages
 ```bash